Latest From Our Articles

 • UV (ultraviolet) light

-• Cosmic rays are a type of radiation that comes from the sun.
+• Cosmic rays, a type of radiation that comes from the sun

-• Antioxidants such as glutathione and vitamin C are nature's antidotes to oxidative damage, which is at the root of a slew of functioning issues.
+• Antioxidants such as glutathione and vitamin C are nature's antidotes to oxidative damage, which is at the root of a slew of functional issues.

-While more research is needed to fully comprehend the effects of low-frequency EMF exposure, a rising body of evidence suggests that our constant exposure to EMF may have a greater influence on the body than we know.
+Although more research is needed to fully comprehend the effects of low-frequency EMF exposure, a growing body of evidence suggests that our constant exposure to EMF may have a greater influence on the body than we know.

 EMFs disrupt cellular communication by affecting voltage-gated calcium channels (VGCC), which are a type of signaling channel used by our bodies to convey signals across membranes.

-Neurotransmitter function, gene expression, muscular contractions, and a variety of other vital biologic functions are all regulated by VGCCs.
+Neurotransmitter function, gene expression, muscular contractions, and various other vital biologic functions are all regulated by VGCCs.

-Low-level radiation, such as non-ionizing radiation emitted by your cell phone, can have a role in cancer, Alzheimer's, and other illnesses, according to a 2012 report including more than 2,000 studies examining the influence of EMFs on human health.
+Low-level radiation, such as the nonionizing radiation emitted by your cell phone, can have a role in causing cancer, Alzheimer, and other illnesses, according to a 2012 report that included more than 2,000 studies examining the influence of EMFs on human health.

-Because our exposure to EMFs is at an all-time high in modern culture, some argue that the cumulative influence of EMFs from all sources causes electrosensitivity.
+Because our exposure to EMFs is all-time high in modern culture, some argue that the cumulative influence of EMFs from all sources causes electrosensitivity.

-Its effect on VGCC, antioxidant state, or other cellular pathways could be the reason for this.
+Its effect on VGCC, the antioxidant state, or other cellular pathways could be the reason for this.

-EMFs may be invisible, but that doesn't mean they don't have an impact on our bodies.
-Their cumulative effect may be similar to that of pollution or toxin exposure in that the body can mediate the effects up to a point, but once that point is passed, we start to notice unwanted, perplexing symptoms.
+EMFs may be invisible, but that doesn't mean they don't have an effect on our bodies.
+Their cumulative effect may be similar to that of pollution or toxin exposure, wherein the body can mediate the effects up to a point, but once that point is passed, we start to notice unwanted, perplexing symptoms.

-EMFs can injure the body by lowering antioxidant levels, which leads to the production of free radicals and oxidative damage.
+EMFs can injure the body by lowering antioxidant levels, leading to the production of free radicals and oxidative damage.

-Despite the fact that the FDA does not believe EMFs to be dangerous, the International Agency for Research on Cancer has classified them as a "possible human carcinogen" based on observational human data and animal research linking low-frequency EMFs to tumor growth.
+Although the FDA does not believe EMFs are dangerous, the International Agency for Research on Cancer has classified them as a "possible human carcinogen" based on observational human data and animal research linking low-frequency EMFs to tumor growth.

 If you're experiencing any of the symptoms listed below, an integrated medicine approach can help you get to the root of the problem and restore balance.

-Electrosensitivity can manifest itself in a variety of ways, and it can impact people differently depending on their level of sensitivity.
-The following are some of the symptoms of EMF sensitivity:
+Electrosensitivity can manifest itself in various ways, and it can affect people differently depending on their level of sensitivity.
+Following are some of the symptoms of EMF sensitivity:

 • Fatigue